TUDelft-books/Hydrology/README.md

 main -  develop/draft branch
 2025 - branch to which we re-direct for students

-Any other branch will not be build
+Any other branch will not be deployed.
+If no test branch exists this will result in a failure (build failed), but if main and 2025 have been released correctly this is not a problem.

 ## offline book
-https://github.com/TUDelft-books/Hydrology/actions/ - click latest workflow run, go to artifacts and download
+https://github.com/TUDelft-books/Hydrology/actions/ - click latest workflow run, go to artifacts and download.

 **********************************************************************************